BaBa0525/ML-Final-Project/README.md

 1. Open 109550050_Final_train.ipynb
 2. Ensure you are in the virtual environment
 3. Click run all.
-4. Find reproduce models in `reproduce-model`
+4. Find reproduce models in `model`

 ## Inference

 1. Open 109550050_Final_inference.ipynb
 2. Ensure you are in the virtual environment
+3. Ensure the pretrained models in `./model`
-3. Click run all.
+4. Click run all.

 ## Results